East of Eden (film): Release

-Theatrical

 East of Eden received its world premiere at the Astor Theatre in New York City on March 9, 1955, as a benefit for the Actors Studio.
-The premiere attracted notable celebrities who acted as usherettes, including Marilyn Monroe, Margaret Truman, Arlene Francis, Carol Channing, Jayne Meadows and Eva Marie Saint.
+The premiere attracted notable female celebrities who acted as usherettes, including Marilyn Monroe, Margaret Truman, Arlene Francis, Carol Channing, Jayne Meadows and Eva Marie Saint.

 Themes and character motivations

 The underlying theme of East of Eden is a biblical reference to the brothers Cain and Abel.
 Cal is constantly struggling to earn his father's approval.
 The relationship between Cal and his father is a stressful one and is not resolved until late in the story, after his father suffers a paralyzing stroke.
 In his paralyzed state and with the help of Julie Harris' character, Abra, Cal's father finally expresses his suppressed love for the boy.

 Other themes touched upon in the film include anti-German xenophobia, specifically as wrought against a local German immigrant as resentment about United States entry into World War I grew.
 The themes of young love and sibling rivalry are also present in the film, as Aron's girlfriend finds herself increasingly drawn to the more rebellious Cal.